datastackacademy/data-engineering-101/week_1/ep2/system_setup.md

 ## Install Docker

 Docker is a containerization tool.
-It enables various software such as Databases and Big Data applications to run on your machine (as containers) without going through complex installation processes.
+It enables various software such as databases and big data applications to run on your machine (as containers) without going through complex installation processes.
 Docker is also one of the main technologies used behind the scenes to build Cloud services.
 We won't be using Docker in DE101, but you'll need it for bootcamp.

 <br/>